ddenerson/docker_baby_steps/README.md

 # Logs

-### The “​docker logs​” command providers information directly from the “STDOUT” and "STDERR" ofa container.
+### The “​docker logs​” command providers information directly from the “STDOUT”
+### and "STDERR" of a container.

 The format of the command is: